kaanakyalcin/DynamicsFetchToSql/README.md

 # DynamicsFetchToSql
-Convert From Dynamics CRM Fetch string to SQL Query
+Convert From Dynamics CRM Fetch XML string to SQL Query

 It is a simple project for convert Fetch XML string to SQL Query.
 2 projects are included in the solution.
 One of them is an engine and another one is an API project.